 July 29, 2014

-Erinio Raquin took out the Mens Milo Eliminations with a win in the Marathon with a time of 2 hours 31.15.
-Raquin is who is from the training stable of National Coach Luisito ‘Ojon’ Artiaga (which includes SEA Games steeples champion Christopher Ulboc and multiple SEA Games silver medalist Mervin Guarte).
+Erinio Raquin took out the Mens Milo Eliminations with a win in the Marathon with 2 hours 31.15.
+Raquin is from the training stable of National Coach Luisito ‘Ojon’ Artiaga (which includes SEA Games steeples champion Christopher Ulboc and multiple SEA Games silver medalist Mervin Guarte).

-He has a best time of 2 hours 30.21 from last years eliminations were he narrowly lost to Eric Panique the 2013 SEA Games bronze medalist in this event.
+He has the best time of 2 hours 30.21 from last year’s eliminations were he narrowly lost to Eric Panique, the 2013 SEA Games bronze medalist in this event.

 Raquin was very close to getting the second spot to the 2013 SEA Games but was removed in the last round of cuts by the PSC-POC taskforce last year.
-Second was Davao’s Jeson Agravanate (2h38.36) ahead of last years 5000 and 10000m National Champion Rafael Poliquit (2h44.15).
+The second was Davao’s Jeson Agravanate (2h38.36), ahead of last year’s 5000 and 10000m National Champion Rafael Poliquit (2h44.15).

-In the Womens 21K former SEA Games Marathon Champion Jhoann Banayag won in 1h30.33.
-Banayag who ended her stint with the national team after giving birth last year is on the come back trail.
-Former Milo girl and national athlete Nhe Ann Barcena finished third in 1h33.53.
+In the Womens 21K, former SEA Games Marathon Champion Jhoann Banayag won in 1h30.33.
+Banayag, who ended her stint with the national team after giving birth last year, is on the comeback trail.
+Former Milo girl and national athlete Ann Barcena finished third in 1h33.53.

 Road Running Philippines – Buenavista, Dela Torre conquer Milo Tarlac 21k

 By MST Sports | Jul.
 14, 2014, at 12:01 am

 TARLAC City—Reigning MILO Marathon King Eduardo Buenavista and FEU Manila varsity runner Mary Grace Dela Torre bested their rivals in the 21K division run at the 38th National MILO Marathon on Sunday in Tarlac City.

 Almost 13,000 runners joined this leg, and 39 qualified for the National Finals.